-In 2013, working with our expert Affordability Advisory Group, now widened to the Vulnerability Advisory Group, we set up four workstreams to help us meet that goal.
-In this section we describe what has been achieved to date, and our plans for expanding and evolving these workstreams from September 2018 to 2025.
+In 2013, working with our Vulnerability Advisory Panel (previously our Affordability Advisory Group), we set up four workstreams to help is meet this goal.
+In this section we describe what has been achieved to date, and our plans for expanding and evolving these workstreams through to 2025.